Skip to main content

 The relationship between hormonal health and metabolic function is another critical area where personalized protocols offer a distinct advantage.
 Hormones are central to regulating glucose metabolism, lipid profiles, and energy expenditure.
 Insulin, produced by the pancreas, is essential for glucose uptake by cells.
 Thyroid hormones, secreted by the thyroid gland, regulate metabolic rate.

 Cortisol, from the adrenal glands, influences glucose production and fat distribution.
-Sex hormones also play a significant role; for example, testosterone contributes to lean and insulin sensitivity, while estrogen influences fat storage and glucose homeostasis.
+Sex hormones also play a significant role; for example, testosterone contributes to lean muscle mass and insulin sensitivity, while estrogen influences fat storage and glucose homeostasis.

 When these hormonal signals are out of sync, metabolic dysfunction can ensue.
 Chronic stress, for instance, can lead to sustained elevation of cortisol, promoting insulin resistance and visceral fat accumulation.
 This creates a vicious cycle where metabolic dysregulation further impacts hormonal balance.